Manta mETH (METH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Manta mETH Historical Price

-According to the latest data gathered on Manta mETH live price page, the current price of Manta mETH is 1,867.37USD.
-The circulating supply of Manta mETH(METH) is 4.15K METH , giving it a market capitalization of $7.75M.
+According to the latest data gathered on Manta mETH live price page, the current price of Manta mETH is 1,987.11USD.
+The circulating supply of Manta mETH(METH) is 2.17K METH , giving it a market capitalization of $4.33M.

 The Manta mETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of METH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.